odemuno/knn-logreg-watermelon-prediction/README.md

 # knn-logreg-watermelon-prediction
+This project aims to predict watermelon qualities based on the given features.
+Logisctic regression and KNN will be used to perform the prediction.
+KNN Tuning process is also included to obtain the best k value for the maximum performance.

-Predicting watermelon quality (good or bad) using KNN and Logistic Regression.
-My main contribution was to the KNN model.
+ My main contribution was the KNN model.